SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: Experiments

-\paragraph{Setup} We evaluate \name{} on large language model (LLM) pre-training tasks using a LLaMa-based architecture~\cite{touvron2023llama} with RMSNorm and SwiGLU activations \citep{zhang2019root, gao2023eigenvalue}.
-We consider models with 60M, 130M, 350M, and 1.3B parameters, all trained on the C4 dataset~\cite{2020t5} using an effective token batch size of 130K tokens (batch size 512, context length 256).
+\paragraph{Setup} We evaluate \name{} on memory-efficient Llama ~\citep{touvron2023llama} pre-training tasks, using the standardized settings of \citep{Zhao2024GaLoreML}, which has been adopted by many recent works \citep{Zhao2024GaLoreML, chen2024fira, zhang2024q, huang2024galore, zhu2024apollo}.
+We consider models with 60M, 130M, 350M, and 1.3B parameters, all trained on the C4 dataset~\cite{2020t5} using an effective batch size of 130K tokens.
 Following the setup of \cite{Zhao2024GaLoreML}, \name{} is applied to all linear modules in both attention and MLP blocks.
-Training uses BF16 precision by default.
-The other evaluation settings are the same as \citet{Zhao2024GaLoreML}.
+Training uses BF16 by default unless specified, see \Cref{app: code}.
+The other evaluation settings follows \citet{Zhao2024GaLoreML}.

+\paragraph{\name{} optimizer} We consider three variants: \textbf{\name{}-0}, which aims to show-case the robustness and effectiveness of our method out-of-the-box, with almost no tuning.
+It uses naive NS-iteration for whitening, disabled learning rate warmup, and use similar learning rates optimized for Adam. \textbf{\name{}}$^\dag$, the vanilla version of our method, in which we enabled learning rate warmup, and allowed the use of optimized learning rates that largely differ from Adam.
+Finally, \textbf{\name{}$^\ddag$}, the strongest and most efficient variant that employs the proposed NSDS scheme for fast whitening (\cref{sec: practical}).
+For all \name{} variants, we adopt a \emph{lazy-tuning approach} (hyperparameters are set without extensive search) to reduce the possibility of unfair performance distortion.
+Notably, for \name{}$^\ddag$, we share the same hyperparameters across all model sizes.
+Full details can be found in \Cref{app: code}.